WebCoursify/webcoursify.github.io/4-MVC-View.md

         <img src="/resource/pager.png" style="width:75%">

-        When user clicks on the pager, it jumps to the corresponding page, with query and article count per page preserved.
+        When user clicks on the pager, it jumps to the corresponding page, with query and article count per page **preserved**.

     Use <code>make 4_view_articles</code> to test.